 This is definitely a cult.

 They gave me pamphlets and showed me a video about how Scientology isn’t bad.
 I took this photo from the sidewalk.
-Once I was inside they wouldn’t allow any photos.
+They didn’t allow any photos inside the building.

 I regret to inform you all that it seems I have body thetans.
-But don’t worry, once I start paying for auditing I’ll be clear in no time.
+But don’t worry, once I start paying for auditing I’ll be clear in a billion years.

 Statue of Robert Wadlow, the tallest man ever in recorded history, at Guinness World Records Museum in Hollywood.